These 23 toddler led activities will give you a little break without leaving that guilty feeling that comes with just handing them a screen!

 Don’t worry about special toys, crafting supplies, or other things… these activities can be made using just what you have on hand!

 Perfect for hot weather, this giant ice cube is dual purpose fun!
-We would do this in the kitchen, but this may be an outside game for you…
+We would do this in the kitchen or bathtub, but this may be an outside game for you…

 Help your child relax with this simple toy.
 Easy to make and has two “difficulty” levels for kids of all ages!